Also known as Kakuro

 Cross sums FAQ

-How do you solve a cross sum puzzle?
+How do you solve a cross sums puzzle?